The action is viewed as a good step forward in the crypto business, since it provides clarification on multiple fronts.

 While the statement is seen by the sector as a gentle step toward regulation before crypto-specific legislation is adopted, the government has made no such claim.
 The rule to tax crypto enterprises before crypto-specific legislation, unveiled in February, was a similar, but much tougher, step.
 “Just because it is taxed does not make it legitimate,” a top finance ministry official remarked at the time.

 India’s crypto law is still on ice, with the government seeking global agreement and Indian Finance Minister Nirmala Sitharaman praising the promise of crypto and blockchain technology while still expressing worries about security.
+After the recently announced tax on cryptocurrency in India, Sitharaman acknowledges the importance of proper regulation in this area.

 “Blockchain has so much promise, not only in the financial space, but in so many others,” says the author “Last week, she stated.
 “We have no intention of harming this (cryptocurrency or blockchain).”
 She did, however, add that “It may also be exploited for less desired purposes, such as money laundering or leading to terrorism.